felixbarten/Requirements-Engineering/_includes/content.md

 **Step 2: Determine the most important stakeholders due time contraints we cannot deal with all stakeholders (Contextual design)**

 This step will be taken due to time constraints imposed on the requirement engineers in the assignment's lifespan.
-By priorizing the stakeholders there will be more time to dedicate to the more important stakeholders to make sure the system's resulting functionalities are in line with their expectations.
+By prioritizing the stakeholders there will be more time to dedicate to the more important stakeholders to make sure the system's resulting functionalities are in line with their expectations.

 **Step 3: Create a sketch of the system-as-is by looking at the features provided by blackboard and how it is used in the problem world.
 (Setting the scene)**